 Regarding history her interest focusses on the dowry and trousseau that women on Crete brought into their new household at the time of marriage.
 By studying marriage contracts and inventories – written in Greek and/or Italian, Venetian and Cretan dialect – Markaki maps patterns of marriage and consumption.
 This is an attempt to contribute to the knowledge of the history of the Greek world during the period of the Venetian rule; a period that has remained underexposed in comparison with other periods of the Greek history.

-Regarding the language, research interest focuses mainly on the translation of Dutch non-fiction into Greek, the lexicography of Modern Greek and the development of teaching material for language proficiency in Modern Greek.
+Regarding language, the research interests focus mainly on the translation of Dutch non-fiction into Greek, the lexicography of Modern Greek language and early modern material culture terminology and the development of teaching material for language proficiency in Modern Greek.

 The aim of this comparative study was to investigate the socio-economic and cultural function of the dowry given to the bride upon marriage during the first half of the 17th century.
 The study focussed on the capital city of Crete, Candia (modern Heraklion), and the countryside, by examining unpublished marriage contracts and inventories of movables.
 The socio-economic aspects included the role of dowry as a medium of social mobility.
 The cultural aspects included consumption patterns and patterns of material culture.
 The composition of the dowry and the choices made by the family of the bride, concerning the quantity, quality and value of movables are considered to play a significant role.

-Participant for seven years in the research project
+Participant for seven years in the UvA-NTU research project "Woordenboek Nederlands-Nieuwgrieks/Nieuwgrieks-Nederlands"

 BA Courses in Dutch